 Visit the Reading Abbey Quarter and learn about its fascinating 900 years of history.
 The Abbey Quarter covers the former precinct of one of Europe's largest royal monasteries.
-We recommend starting your visit by discovering the history of Reading's royal abbey through objects at Reading Museum in the permanent Reading Abbey display and other galleries.
-Explore the layers of history in a stroll around the Abbey Quarter.
+We recommend starting your visit by discovering the history of Reading's royal abbey and the Norman conquest at Reading Museum.
+Then explore the layers of history with a stroll around the Quarter.

 The Reading Abbey Ruins are currently closed to the public until vital conservation work is completed in summer 2018.
 The Ruins can still be viewed from various points around the perimeter during this period from where you can see conservation work in action.